Cambodian Uprising (1840–1841): Beginning of the Uprising

 The Cambodians were upset and angered by Vietnam's treatment of their royalty, whose fate were unknown to them.
 Even though the Cambodian Queen Regnant Ang Mey had no actual powers, she had essential ceremonial role of conferring titles, honors and dignity on the Cambodian Oknha nobles.
 Without the royalty, the root of Cambodian nobility would be threatened as there would be no one to affirm the ranks and honors of the Oknhas.
 For the Vietnamese, the Cambodian princesses were mere officials under Emperor Minh Mạng but for the Cambodians they were sacred royalty.
-General resentment of Khmer people for Vietnamese policies in Trấn Tây Cambodia including forced labors and ethnocultural assimilation attempts, combined with Vietnamese punishments of the Khmer princesses, incurred the Khmers to arise against the Vietnamese rule.
+General resentment for Vietnamese policies in Trấn Tây Cambodia incurred the Khmers to arise against the Vietnamese rule.
 The Cambodians viewed the Vietnamese as extinguishing Cambodian monarchy, Theravada Buddhism and traditional Khmer institutions.
 Vietnamese policies in Cambodia, regardless of intentions, struck at the foundation of Cambodian identity.
-According to Cambodian and Thai chronicles, the Vietnamese dismantled Theravadin temples for bricks to construct fortresses, melted down Buddha statues to cast bronze bullets and even cut down Bodhi trees.

 By taking away Cambodian royalty, the Vietnamese assumed that they would have more control over Cambodia but the powers actually laid in the hands of the Oknha provincial governors, who had been exercising real authorities in conscripting and mobilization of Khmer men on behalf of the Cambodian king.
 These Oknhas derived their status from Cambodian monarchy, who appointed and affirmed their titles and the Vietnamese taking away the royalty threatened the Cambodian Oknha nobility as a whole.
 The Vietnamese also did not manage to control these local Oknhas, who were sometimes indistinguishable from local strongmen.